espnet/espnet/README.md

 ```

 ### Step 2-C) installation with specified python

 Install Kaldi, Python libraries and other required tools using specified python and virtualenv
 ```sh
 $ cd tools
 $ make -j PYTHON=/path/to/python2.7
 ```
-You can also specified `python3.6`, but we do not test it enough.
+You can also specified `python3.6`, but some preprocessing functions require `python2.7`.
+So we recommend to use `python2.7`.

 ### Step 3) installation check

 You can check whether the install is succeeded via the following commands
 ```sh
 $ cd tools